vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 ##### Preventing web apps from caching identities without re-validation

-Even with opaque tokens, once a web app learns the identity of a user, it is free to ignore the expiration on a short lived token and cache that identity indefinitely.
-Thus at a minimum, we must provide guidance to web apps to continue to perform the refresh grant at regular intervals to allow for group memberships to be updated, sessions to be revoked, etc.
+Even with opaque tokens, once a web app learns the identity of a user, it is free to ignore the expiration on a short-lived token and cache that identity indefinitely.
+Thus, at a minimum, we must provide guidance to web apps to continue to perform the refresh grant at regular intervals to allow for group memberships to be updated, sessions to be revoked, etc.

 #### Usability Considerations

-None.
+Usability considerations pushed this design to use an aggregated API endpoint for client secret generation.
+This will allow the admin to continue to use the Kubernetes API (usually via kubectl) as their method for configuring the Supervisor, including configuring the client secrets on dynamic clients.

 #### Documentation Considerations

 The new CRD's API will be documented, along with any other changes to related CRDs.  `kubectl explain` will be supported for all APIs, including aggregated APIs.

-A new documentation page will be provided to show an example of using these new features to setup auth for a webapp.
+A new documentation page will be provided to show an example of using these new features to configure auth for a webapp.
 Further documentation describing the token exchanges a webapp backend must perform to interact with the Kubernetes API will also be provided.
 Best practices around frequent refreshing of the user's identity will also be documented.